-A geohash actually identifies a rectangular cell, each extra character identifies one of 32 sub-cells.
-Big Data Modelling has a good visual explanation.
+A geohash actually identifies a rectangular cell: at each level, each extra character identifies one of 32 sub-cells.

 The cell sizes of geohashes of different lengths are as follows; note that the cell width reduces moving away from the equator (to 0 at the poles):